pupenasan/hmi/citect/opcua.md

 #### Configuring Redundancy

-The Citect SCADA driver supports multiple I/O server / device redundancy.
+The Citect SCADA driver supports multiple I/O server/device redundancy.

 The driver represents each OPC UA server as a separate I/O device.
 In a normal operating state, the driver will communicate to the server via the primary I/O device.
 If the connection to the server via the primary I/O device is lost, the server will be communicated via a standby I/O device which is connected to the server and has the next highest priority if multiple redundant I/O devices are configured.